 To understand how to cook artichokes, it helps to know them from the inside out.
 At first glance, artichokes don't look inviting to eat, what with their impenetrable layers of leathery, armor-like leaves.
 But take a look inside:

 Artichokes are the unopened flower buds of a large plant in the thistle family that typically produces stalks with one large artichoke on the end and several smaller artichokes below it.
 (These minis are called baby or cocktail artichokes, and we'll talk more about them later.)
-A large mature artichoke will have tough, fibrous leaves—some varieties have thorned tips—layered over increasingly tender leaves and a dense core or heart.
+A large mature artichoke will have tough, fibrous leaves—some varieties have thorned tips—layered over increasingly tender leaves and a dense core, the artichoke heart.

 How to Buy and Store Fresh Artichokes